Important Coronavirus Update

 Rest assured, if you or anyone else who is a patient of record has a dental emergency, I will be available to you.
 I will be checking emails daily at: [email protected] and there is someone in the office today, 3/16/2020, to answer any questions that you may have.
 The office number is: Silver Maple Dental Phone Number (585) 381-2600.
 Thank you again for being so understanding during this time.
 We will keep you updated as we continue to read research from the medical and dental community.

-Drs.
-Caitlin E. Hoffman & Elizabeth A. Patrick and your amazing team at Silver Maple Dental
+Dr. Caitlin E. Hoffman and your amazing team at Silver Maple Dental

 - As is the case with all infectious diseases (rhinovirus and H1N1 for example) we recommend delaying all dental procedures that are not true emergencies until all symptoms of the illness have passed.
 In the case of this coronavirus, there is an incubation period of 14 days during which time those infected may not have any symptoms but can still spread the virus.
 If you are at risk or have been in contact with someone that is at risk or is ill please consider a self-imposed 14-day quarantine.
 In the case of an at-risk patient with a true dental emergency or with any questions, please call ahead Silver Maple Dental Phone Number (585) 381-2600.